tailuge/bot-o-tron/README.md

 See [`LegalMovePlayer`](src/LegalMovePlayer.js) for minimal implementation using [chess.js](https://github.com/jhlywa/chess.js/blob/master/README.md)

+### Hosting

+If you register a free heroku account you can host a BOT like this one as is - just add your `API_TOKEN` to the environment property configuration.
+This code auto deploys and is live at https://test-o-a.herokuapp.com/

+### Hostless

+You do not need to own a server to host a BOT, this code also runs in a browser.
 Watch how a BOT communicates with the server https://tailuge.github.io/bot-o-tron/dist/testBot.html